margarytaz/ab-test-subscription-data/README.md

 # 🧪 A/B Test Analysis

-This project presents a comprehensive A/B testing analysis conducted using **Python scripts** to uncover key factors influencing user subscription duration in a given dataset.
+The project presents a comprehensive A/B testing analysis conducted using **Python scripts** to uncover key factors influencing user subscription duration in a given dataset.
 The primary objective was to identify statistically significant differences in user subscription durations across various user segments.
 The analysis focuses on understanding how user characteristics such as device `category` (mobile vs. desktop), `subscription_start_day` (weekday vs. weekend), and geographical `region` impact the length of user subscriptions.
 Testing specific hypotheses, this project aims to provide data-driven recommendations for improving overall subscription longevity.

 ---